-A nice circular hike that only partially follows the track of the Lake Como Greenway, to discover an area rich in history, art and culture, with breathtaking landscapes and a beautiful view of lake Como, the Gulf of Venus and the promontory of Bellagio.
+We propose a loop walk that follows only in part the route of the Greenway of Lake Como, to discover an area rich in history, art and culture, with breathtaking scenery and a splendid view of the center of the lake, the Gulf of Venus and the promontory of Bellagio.

 The stretch of the Lake Como Greenway that goes from Lenno to Tremezzo, is a pleasant and easy panoramic hike suitable for all seasons.
 The alternative we suggest will also lead you to the discovery of the fascinating historical hamlets of Tremezzo, which have obtained the prestigious recognition of "Borghi più belli d’Italia " (Most Beautiful Hamlets in Italy).

 Once in Lenno, cross the Piazza XI Febbraio where you can see the Parish Church of Santo Stefano and the Baptistery of San Giovanni Battista, follow the lakeside promenade until you reach the navigation pier.